 3.2.
-Selection of the Study Area
+Selection of the study area

 Selection of the study area is an important step for farm management study.
 The selection of an area fulfilled the particular purpose which was set for the study and also the possible cooperation from the farmer.
-Although Boro is grown all over Bangladesh, the district Panchagarh and most of the northern area of Bangladesh are the important districts where it is grown quite extensively.
+Although Boro rice is grown all over Bangladesh, The district Nagoan, Bogura, Nilphamari as well as Nilphamari and most of the northern area of Bangladesh are the important districts where it is grown quite extensively.

-So, on the basis of higher concentration of boro production, 3big upazila namely Sadar, Tetulia and Debigonj, under of Panchagragh district were purposively selected for the study.
+So, on the basis of higher concentration of boro rice production, 3 big upazila namely Dimla, Domar and Jaldhaka, under Nilphamari district were purposively selected for the study.
 The main reasons in selecting the study area were as follows:

-a) Availability of a large number of Boro growers in the study area;

-b) These villages had some identical physical characteristics like topography, soil and climatic conditions for producing boro.

-c) Easy accessibility and good communication facilities in these villages; and d) Co-operation from the respondents was expected to be high so that the reliable data would be obtained.
+- a) Availability of a large number of boro rice growers in the study area; - b) These villages had some identical physical characteristics like topography, soil and climatic conditions for producing boro rice. - c) Easy accessibility and good communication facilities in these villages; and - d) Co-operation from the respondents was expected to be high so that the reliable data would be obtained.

 3.3.
-Sampling Technique and Sample Size
+Sampling technique and sample size

 In selecting samples for a study two factors need to be taken into consideration.
 The sample size should be as large as to allow for adequate degrees of freedom in the statistical analysis.
-On the other hand, administration of field research, processing and analysis of data should be manageable within the limitation imposed by physical, human and financial resources (Mannan 2001).
+On the other hand, administration of field research, processing and analysis of data should be manageable within the limitation imposed by physical, human and financial resources (Mannan, 2001).
 However, because of diversity in the technical and human environment, it is necessary to sample several numbers of the population before any conclusion can be drawn.
-Therefore, the purpose of sampling is to select a sub-set of the population that is representative of the population (Rahman 2000).
+Therefore, the purpose of sampling is to select a sub-set of the population that is representative of the population (Rahman, 2000).